damianhakert/damianhakert.github.io/source/posts/2016-07-19-markdown-kramdown-tips-and-tricks.html.md

 categories: technical overview
 image_title: '/images/blogimages/markdown-kramdown-tips-and-tricks-cover.png'
 twitter_image: '/images/tweets/markdown-kramdown-tips-and-tricks.png'
+description: "Learn how to apply classes to markdown, create ToCs, embed iframes and much more!"
 ---

 If you use a markdown engine for writing your website content and you'd like to